Soft and tender, spaetzle is a type of egg noodle that is best served with a rich sauce.

-Michael Symon's Spaetzle with Cabbage
+Spaetzle with Cabbage & Mustard

-- 4 whole Eggs
+- 4 whole eggs

-- 1/2 cup Milk
+- 1/2 cup milk

-- 2 tablespoons Whole Grain Mustard
+- 2 tablespoons whole grain mustard

-- 4 tablespoons Butter
+- 4 tablespoons butter

-- 1 head Green Cabbage (cored and medium diced)
+- 1 head green cabbage, cored and medium diced

-- Dampen a small cutting board with water spread the spaetzle batter in a 2-inch wide line down the tray.
+- Dampen a small cutting board with water and spread the spaetzle batter in a 2 inch wide line down the tray.
 (It may spread a little bit during the resting process, that’s O.K.)

 - Place a large dutch oven or sauté pan over medium heat.
 When the pan is hot, add the butter along with the onion and a pinch of salt and cook until soft and translucent, about 10 minutes.
 Add the cabbage and mix to coat with the onions and butter.
 Add another pinch of salt and some freshly ground black pepper and cook until the cabbage is soft.
 While the cabbage is cooking, start to cook your spaetzle.

-- Hold the cutting board over the pot of boiling water, and with a bench scraper, cut 1/4-inch wide strips from the line of batter in to the boiling water.
+- Hold the cutting board over the pot of boiling water, and with a bench scraper, cut ¼ inch wide strips from the line of batter in to the boiling water.
 Cook until the spaetzle floats, then another 30 seconds more.
 Remove the spaetzle from the water with a slotted spoon and add it to the cabbage mixture.
 Continue this process until all of the batter is used.
 Thoroughly mix everything together and serve, garnished with freshly chopped parsley.